nggoong/-EG-cssMixin/README.md

 ### 📌 Parameters:

 * px – The pixel value to convert.
-* baseWidth (optional) – The width of the design device.
+* base (optional) – The width of the design device.
 Defaults to 360.

 ### 📌 Returns: